longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 #### Initial Implementation

-To demonstrate the capabilities of this CLI, the initial Proof of Concept (PoC) will focus on the following operations:
+To demonstrate the capabilities of `longhornctl`, the initial Proof of Concept (PoC) will focus on the following operations:

 - Preflight installation/uninstallation
 - Preflight checking
 - Volume trimming
 - Replica exporting

-Additional operations will be developed on a case-by-case basis to further enhance the Longhorn Toolbox CLI.
+Additional operations will be developed on a case-by-case basis to further enhance the `longhornctl` CLI.

 ### Non-goals [optional]